-- Accordingly, locations outside India would be considered as non-taxable territory, being the territory outside the taxable territory. - Similarly, for the State GST law, non-taxable territory would cover all those locations where the provisions of the particular State GST law would not apply.
+Accordingly, locations outside India would be considered as non-taxable territory, being the territory outside the taxable territory.
+Similarly, for the State GST law, non-taxable territory would cover all those locations where the provisions of the particular State GST law would not apply.
 For instance, for the purpose of the State GST law of Maharashtra, all other States and Union Territories of India, and locations outside India, would be non-taxable territory.

-In this regard, it would be relevant to understand the geographical extent covered within the meaning of the term 'India' - refer analysis of Section 2(56).
+In this regard, it would be relevant to understand the geographical extent covered within the meaning of the term 'India' and readers may refer the analysis of Section 2(56).

 Supply taking place in a 'non-taxable territory' would be outside the jurisdiction for imposing any GST.
 High sea sales (first supply) are not liable to GST because goods that involve movement are located outside the taxable territory even though the recipient may be inside.
-Another example is Merchandising Trade (eg. Buy from Singapore and Ship to Germany, directly by an Indian entity).
+Another example is merchandising trade (eg., Buying from Singapore and shipping to Germany, directly by an Indian entity).
 GST is a tax on supply and not a tax on supplier.
 Supply that does not occur within taxable territory would be a non-taxable supply in the returns of this Indian entity.